baleada/docs/assets/markdown/logic/libraries/Navigable.md

 Access state and methods
 </NiftyHeading>

-The constructed Completable instance is an Object, and state and methods can be accessed via its properties:
+The constructed Navigable instance is an Object, and state and methods can be accessed via its properties:

 <NiftyTable>